qomarhsn/bd-hijri-dates/README.md

 # BD Hijri Date API

 This is a simple API to fetch the Hijri (Islamic) date for a given Gregorian date based on moon sighting in Bangladesh, as per the Islamic Foundation Bangladesh.
-The API changes the Hijri date at Maghrib time according to Bangladesh time and returns the corresponding Hijri date for the provided Gregorian date.

 ## How to Use the API

 ### Endpoint